AenonDynamics/ipxe-build/README.md

 iPXE build environment
 ==============================

-docker isolated, debian based, iPXE build environment
+container (podman) isolated, debian based, iPXE build environment

 Usage
 ------------------------------

-Just run `build.sh` to trigger the build - this will invoke the following procedures:
+Just run `build` to trigger the build - this will invoke the following procedures:

-1. build the docker image `pxe-build` which installs the toolchain and clones the Aenon Dynamics [iPXE repository](https://github.com/AenonDynamics/ipxe)
+1. build the podman image `pxe-build` which installs the toolchain and clones the Aenon Dynamics [iPXE repository](https://github.com/AenonDynamics/ipxe)
 2. executes the helper script `ipxebuild.sh` within a temporary container context based on `pxe-build`
 3. the helper script triggers `make` as well as copies the binary to `target/` dir via bind mount